 In short, while some studies have found a relationship between DHT levels and creatine, some have not.
 And so far, it seems that studies haven't exactly proven that creatine will make your hair fall out.
 Also, informal reports of hair loss aren't conclusive, either.
 Results will likely vary for individual men and women that choose to take creatine supplements; more research is needed on this topic.

-What To Do If You Have Experienced Hair Loss
+What To Do If You Have Experienced Thinning Hair